peterjc/longsight/results/readme.md

 return ra % (pi*2), dec
 ```

 Not be needed as astropy is calculating the radians already?
+Or could all the math not really be necessary as astropy is handling it differently?

 - Connecting to Sky Safari Plus 7.0 works, after connecting if you choose "align" the program crashes *lines 191 - equatorial_to_alt_az*